actix/actix-web/guide/src/qs_8.md

 provides an `execute()` method, which runs future objects to completion and returns result of the future computation.

-Here is a simple example that shows how to test server websocket handler.
+The following example shows how to test a server websocket handler:

 ```rust
 # extern crate actix;